How to Stay Confident Around People Who Intimidate You

 It’s kind of like being in a haunted house after the lights have been switched on.
 You can go back there when it’s dark again, but it’ll never scare you the way it might have before.

 (3) See if you can shift your focus from what you think you need to what you can give.

 As I mentioned before, we get intimidated when we feel we are lacking in some way.
 And then we tend to act in ways that will allow us to get what we think we need to feel better.
 Often that comes in the form of someone’s approval or affection.
 Think of what kinds of things you think you need from others in order to feel more confident.
 Is it a smile?
 Is it a compliment?
 Is it someone paying attention to you?
 A little appreciation or support?

 See if you can find a way to give to someone else that which you believe you need.

 And do it in such a way that you are not expecting anything in return other than to be of service to another human being.
 In other words, don’t give to get.
 Give because it makes you feel good.
 When you do this, you will find yourself reconnected with the reserves that you are most in need of.
 Because when you give something – even if it is something you think you don’t have – you realize that by the very nature of giving it to others, you become an abundant supply.

 “Those who bring sunshine to others cannot keep it from themselves.” – Anonymous

-If you would like to learn more about building confidence, being authentic, and moving beyond old patterns that keep you from fully enjoying your life, check out my new video program, On the Road to Real, or pick up a copy of or my book, The Pinocchio Principle: Becoming the Leader You Were Born to Be, available at Amazon.com or BarnesandNoble.com.
-If you are interested in working one on one with me, visit https://dianebolden.com/coaching.html to learn more.
-When you are ready to move forward, contact me to schedule a complimentary coaching call.
+If you would like to learn more about building confidence, being authentic, and moving beyond old patterns that keep you from fully enjoying your life, check out my book, The Pinocchio Principle: Becoming a Real Leader, available at Amazon.com or BarnesandNoble.com.